LBU-OOP/OOPtutorials/ClassesAndObjects.md

 }
 ```
 It's just that bit simpler.
-By minimizing logic inside `main()` and avoiding excessive use of static methods, we maintain a more flexible and object-oriented design.
+By minimizing the logic inside `main()` and avoiding excessive use of static methods, we maintain a more flexible and object-oriented design.

 ## Pre-Existing and Standard Classes
 ### **The `Scanner` Class – A Pre-Existing Java Class**